January is Glaucoma Awareness Month

 January is National Glaucoma Awareness Month, an important time to spread the word about this sight-stealing disease.

-Currently, 2.7 million people in the United States over age 40 have glaucoma.
+Currently, more than 2.7 million people in the United States over age 40 have glaucoma.
 The National Eye Institute projects this number will reach 4.2 million by 2030, a 58 percent increase.

 Glaucoma is called "the sneak thief of sight" since there are no symptoms and once vision is lost, it's permanent.
 As much as 40% of vision can be lost without a person noticing.